RA-Rob/rift/docs/output-file-management.rst

 3. **Deployment**: Files are copied to ``/var/abyss/output`` with atomic operations
 4. **Archival**: Source files are moved to processed directory after successful deployment
 5. **Consumption**: Target applications can safely consume files from ``/var/abyss/output``
-6. **Expiration**: Files older than configured threshold (default 24 hours) are automatically deleted from target and processed directories
+6. **Expiration**: Files older than configured threshold (default 24 hours) are automatically deleted from target directory
 7. **Logging**: All operations are logged with timestamps

 This system ensures reliable, automated processing of output files with comprehensive logging and error handling, preventing data loss and ensuring files are available for downstream consumption.
 The automatic expiration helps maintain disk space by removing old files.